Computer Bismarck: Legacy

-Ansoff noted the similarity of the game's mechanics to Avalon Hill's Bismarck, stating that "it would seem proper as a matter of courtesy to acknowledge that the game was based on an Avalon Hill design".
-Chadwick also noted the similarities to Avalon Hill's board game.
+Ansoff and Chadwick noted the similarity of the game's mechanics to Avalon Hill's Bismarck board game.
+Ansoff stated that "it would seem proper as a matter of courtesy to acknowledge that the game was based on an Avalon Hill design."
 In 1983, Avalon Hill took legal action against SSI for copying game mechanics from its board games; Computer Bismarck, among other titles, was involved in the case.
 The two companies settled the issue out of court.
-One of SSI's later games, Pursuit of the Graf Spee, uses an altered version of Computer Bismarcks core system.
-In December 2013 the International Center for the History of Electronic Games received a software donation of several SSI games, including Computer Bismarck with the source code for preservation.
+Billings later donated the source code of several SSI games, including Computer Bismarck, to the International Center for the History of Electronic Games in December 2013 for preservation.